tobiassjosten/sfFlattrPlugin/README.md

 ## Usage

-Creating a Flattr buttons involves first including the helper:
+Creating a Flattr buttons involves first including the helper.
+Either in your settings.yml:

+    # apps/frontend/config/settings.yml
+    all:
+      .settings:
+        standard_helpers:
+          - Flattr

+... or directly in your view:

     <?php use_helper('Flattr') ?>

-... and then using it.
+And then you may use the helper.
 Here is an example with most of the configuration options either instead of or to override settings in app.yml:

     flattr_button(url_for('my_route', $item, true), array(
       'uid' => 'tobiassjosten',